A definitive test for cerebral palsy -- or CP -- does not exist at this time. The diagnosis is based on a child's medical history and a physical exam.

 Physical therapy, which consists of special exercises designed to increase and improve the child's movement and strength.
 In healthy children, normal daily activity stretches muscles, helping them grow faster in order to keep up with growing bones.
 In children with CP, muscles don't stretch and grow normally.
 As the child ages, the difference between bone growth and muscle growth can interfere with motor abilities.
 Physical therapy helps combat this.

-Mechanical aids, which may help with a wide variety of functions -- from orthotic braces that help stretch muscles by holding bones in certain positions to a computer equipped with special input devices and a speech synthesizer to help the person communicate.
+Mechanical aids -- from orthotic braces that help stretch muscles by holding bones in certain positions to a computer equipped with special input devices and a speech synthesizer to help the person communicate -- may help with a wide variety of functions.

-Occupational therapy, designed to help the child develop the fine motor skills needed to function day to day at home and school.
+Occupational therapy, can help the child develop the fine motor skills needed to function day to day at home and school.

 Speech therapy to help the child overcome communication problems.